-Outpatients of the Bellvue Hospital in St Andrew receive care packages from social workers.
-Stay tuned to find who is sharing the love.
+On this week’s edition of Sharing the Love, visually impaired persons receive care packages.
+Stay tuned to find out who is sharing the love.